The Master Guide

 Frequently Asked Questions

-Ancient baobab trees can live for thousands of years and act as vital ecological cornerstones.
-Elephants frequently use their tusks to strip and chew the bark for its rich water and calcium content during severe dry spells.
+Tarangire is famous for its iconic, ancient baobab trees that dominate the horizon.
+These massive, prehistoric-looking trees can live for thousands of years, and elephants frequently use their tusks to gouge the bark for water during dry periods.

 Plan a trip to Tarangire National Park →